Pedro05Souza/old-eggsauce/docs/README.md

 * Creates the python virtual enviroment (venv)
 * Installs all dependencies listed on `requirements.txt`

-Please note that the `API key` nor the `database.txt` file are **NOT** available for use on the repo, and must be created privately in your local project directory.
+Please note that the `API key` and MongoDB database storage are **NOT** available for use on the repo, and must be created privately in your local project directory.